masterchief-Dave/e-commerce-app-ts-nextjs/README.md

   - move the model (done)
   - move the controller
   -
-- create the error controller
+- create the error class (done)
-- create the catch-async hook
+- create the catch-async hook (done)
 - create the global error controller
-- create the seeder file
+- create the seeder file (done)
 - create the middleware file
-- create the logger file for the backend api
+- create the logger file for the backend api (removed)